m-hosseinpour/m-hosseinpour/README.md

 ## 📈 Projects

+- **Enterprise & Startup Applications**: Contributed to multiple full-stack projects at my company using Java-AngularJS, Java-Angular, and RubyOnRails-Vue.js stacks.
-- **Custom Chat Bots & Small Projects**: Designed and deployed chat bots and small applications to meet custom requirements for diverse use cases.
-Used both frontend and backend technologies to build interactive and functional tools.
+- **Custom Chat Bots & Small Projects**: Designed and deployed chat bots and small applications for diverse use cases using modern frontend and backend technologies.

 ---